learnbyexample/Command-line-text-processing/gnu_sed.md

 The change command `c` will delete line(s) represented by address or address range and replace it with given string

+**Note** the string used cannot have literal newline character, use escape sequence instead

 ```bash
 $ # white-space between c and replacement string is ignored
 $ seq 3 | sed '2c foo bar'